Required Minimum Distributions (RMDs)

 Should I wait until the very end of the year?

 No. Brokerage firms typically have processing deadlines prior to 12/31.
-Additionally, the exhorbitant "excise tax" on deficient withdrawals makes this important enough to handle well in advance.
+Additionally, the excessive "excise tax" on deficient withdrawals makes this important enough to handle well in advance.

 Additionally, in the event of your premature death, if you had already taken the distribution prior to your passing, your beneficiaries will have an easier administrative task ahead of them.